23skdu/gosqueal/README.md

 # gosqueal

-A simple TCP server that logs and executes received SQL queries against an in-memory SQLite database.
-Useful for testing or as a honeypot.
+A simple TCP server that logs and executes received SQL queries against an in-memory SQLite database for Agents

 ## Architecture